 The complexity of the question will impact the scoring guidelines.
-While some questions will be graded on a yes or no basis, others will require a more in-depth evaluation by the Panel.
+While some questions will be graded on a yes or no basis (refer to Figure 2), others will require a more in-depth evaluation by the Panel.
 In instances where there are several layers to a question, partial points may be awarded based on quality.
-Where applicable and possible, these partial breakdowns of points have been presented.
-While the scoring rubric can serve as a general guide for what utilities should expect, the ultimate scoring determinations are made exclusively by the Panel.
+Where applicable and possible, these partial breakdowns of points have been presented as shown in Figure 3.
+While scoring rubric can serve as a general guide for what utilities should expect, the ultimate scoring determinations are made exclusively by the Panel.
 If the Panel sees opportunities for improvement or deficiencies in response in any specific area, fewer points may be awarded.